Huegelkoenig/line-logger-VSCE/README.md

 Just install this extension from the VS Code marketplace.
 Afterwards you may need to restart VS Code.
 That's it.

 ## How it works
+You can place line-logger tokens anywhere in your code.
+Upon calling a log command from your Command Palette, this extension searches your code for the line-logger tokens and hardcodes the corresponding line number right in front of (or right behin) the tokens into your code.
 ### Tokens
 A line-logger token is basically just a multiline comment with nothing but `LL` in it.<br>
-E.g. in Java, C or Javascript a multiline comment is represented by the opening tags `/*` and the closing tags `*/`.
+In e.g. Java, C or Javascript a multiline comment is represented by the opening tags `/*` and the closing tags `*/`.
 Hence a line-logger token would look like this: `/*LL*/` .<br>
-In general, you can put line-logger tokens anywhere in your code, but in order for your code to work, you must of course take care that the syntax of your code is still correct.<br>
+In general, you can place line-logger tokens anywhere in your code.
+However, this extension doesn't check if your code is still correct, neither after you placed your tokens, nor after the line numbers are written to (or deleted from) your code.
+It's up to you to take care that the tokens are placed in a way so that the syntax of your code is still correct.<br>

-With one or more tokens in place you can then run one of the line-logger [commands](#commands) below.<br>
+### Line numbers
+The line-logger tokens treat any directly adjacent sequence of digits as a line-number.
+Line numbers will be updated on every call of a line-logger command.

 ### Commands
-Hit CTRL + SHIFT + P to open the Command Palette and enter one of the following commands.<br>
+Hit CTRL + SHIFT + P to open the Command Palette and enter one of the commands below.<br>
-Since the Command Palette uses a built in search function, you can search for the commands by entering in correct order any words appearing in the commands.
-Because of this, you can e.g. just enter `>line-logger` and select one of the appearign commands, use the suggested short form or make up your own short form.
+Since the Command Palette uses a built in search function, you can simplify the commands by entering any words appearing in the commands in correct order.
+Because of this, you can e.g. just enter `>line-logger` and select one of the appearing commands, use the suggested short form or make up your own short form.

 >`>log line numbers to the left of the line-logger tokens`  &nbsp;&nbsp;&nbsp;&nbsp;\(suggested short form: `>log left`\)<br>
-The line numbers will be written to the left of the tokens.
-If there is already a number on the left side of a token, the number will be updated.
+The line numbers will be written in front of the tokens.
+Already existing line numbers in front of the tokens will be updated.
+Line numbers behind the tokens won't be changed.

 >`>log line numbers to the right of the line-logger tokens`  &nbsp;&nbsp;&nbsp;&nbsp;\(suggested short form: `>log right`\)<br>
-The line numbers will be written to the right of the tokens.
-If there is already a number on the right side of a token, the number will be updated.
+The line numbers will be written behind the tokens.
+Already existing line numbers behind the tokens will be updated.
+Line numbers in front of the tokens won't be changed.
 >`>delete line numbers adjacent on the left of line-logger tokens`  &nbsp;&nbsp;&nbsp;&nbsp;\(suggested short form: `>delete left`\)<br>
-The line numbers on the left side of the tokens will be deleted.
+May existing line numbers in front of the tokens will be deleted.

 >`>delete line numbers adjacent on the right of line-logger tokens`  &nbsp;&nbsp;&nbsp;&nbsp;\(suggested short form: `>delete right`\)<br>
-The line numbers on the right side of the tokens will be deleted.
+May existing line numbers behind the tokens will be deleted.

 >`>erase all line-logger tokens`  &nbsp;&nbsp;&nbsp;&nbsp;\(suggested short form: `>erase tokens`\)<br>
 All line-logger tokens will be deleted from your file.
+This helps you to clean your code if you dont' need the tokens anymore.
+You may want to run `>delete left` and/or `>delete right`first.

 ### Things to keep in mind
 - Any of these commands alters your code, meaning the line numbers will be hardcoded into (or deleted from) your code.<br>